bdsegal/bdsegal.github.io/pages/research.md

 Speed session (talk and poster): "Quantifying the number of events borrowed from external data in hybrid control arms."
 JSM, Jul 2019.

+Talk: "Biostatistics and Flatiron Health: Harnessing the power of real world data through quantitative methods for cancer treatment, access, and care."
+University of Michigan symposium on big data, human health and statistics, Jul 2019.

 Talk: "Exceedance probability for parameter estimates."
 JSM, Jul 2018.

 Talk: "P-splines with an l1 penalty for repeated measures."
 Statistical learning and data science/nonparametric statistics conference, Jun 2018.